malthe/chameleon/docs/zpt.rst

 Most projects will benefit from the simplicity of the template loader utility::

-  from chameleon.zpt.loader import TemplateLoader templates = TemplateLoader("/some/absolute/path")
+  from chameleon import PageTemplateLoader templates = PageTemplateLoader("/some/absolute/path")

 To load a template file ``"hello.pt"`` relative to the provided path, use the dictionary syntax::